 Raymond is just the latest speaker in a series of speakers that the Seoul Real Estate Investing Meetup has invited to speak.
 Some of our past speakers have included:

-- Nikola Medimorec - Green Transport Consultant at the Global Green Growth Institute and Co-Author of Kojects, a blog about the various construction and urban development projects around Seoul and the rest of South Korea
+- Nikola Medimorec - a sustainable transport expert at the Partnership on Sustainable, Low Carbon Transport (SLoCaT) and Co-Author of Kojects, a blog about the various construction and urban development projects around Seoul and the rest of South Korea

 - Jeong Sangtaek - Director of the Small Business Development Division at Seoul Metropolitan Government

-- Nam Seongtae - Former Investment Consultant at Cushman & Wakefield and current CEO of ZipFund, a tech-based real estate crowdfunding platform
+- Nam Seongtae - Former Investment Consultant at Cushman & Wakefield and current CEO of ZipAdvisor, a tech-based data, valuation, and analytics tool.

 The Seoul Real Estate Investing Meetup is one of the largest real estate and business-related networks in Korea.
 Its main goal is to provide continuing education and networking opportunities to its members and to help them make smarter investment decisions and advance their real estate goals.

-If you are interested in sponsoring an event, being a speaker, or presenting an investment opportunity to our members, please contact us via our contact form.
+If you are interested in sponsoring an event, being a speaker, or presenting an investment opportunity to our members, please get in touch.

 (Banner photo by Cristian Bucur)